 Under the ACA, employees (and their family members) who are eligible for coverage under an affordable employer-sponsored plan are generally not eligible for the premium tax credit.
-This is significant because the ACA's employer shared responsibility penalty for applicable large employers (ALEs) is triggered when a full-time employee receives a premium tax credit for coverage under an Exchange.
+This is significant because the ACA's employer share responsibility penalty for ALEs is triggered when a full-time employee receives a premium tax credit for coverage under an Exchange plan.